 There are no rare birds here but the visitor can approach the birds so closely, and they are present in such concentrations, that a visit to these Isles will remain an unforgettable experience.
 For intimate bird photography the islands are incomparable in Britain.

 Landing on Inner Farne is a different experience, here thousands of terns: Arctic, Common, Sandwich and Roseate nest.
-And some nest immediate to the boardwalk.
-These elegant birds expend a great deal of energy mobbing everyone who walks past them – so wear a hat!
+And some nest right next to the boardwalk.
+These elegant birds expend a great deal of energy mobbing everyone who walks past them.
 On sunny days you are dive-bombed from out of the sun which makes photography something of a challenge; this cannot be said of the birds of Staple Island.
-The auks and other seabirds can also be seen on this island but it is the terns one comes to see.
+The auks and other seabirds can also be seen here, but it is the terns one comes to see.

 Currently there are half day trips to Staple Island from Seahouses in the mornings and to Inner Farne in the afternoon.
 Both trips tour the other islands and allow a close approach to the Grey Seals.
 These trips give you an hour ashore.